Master's Degree in Management of Marine Technologies

 RESObl5 – Ability to know, understand and use the principles of advanced control of operation, maintenance and repair processes

-RESObl6 – Knowledge and ability to optimize the management of marine cogeneration systems, as well as their systems for the generation, transportation and distribution of electrical energy
+RESObl6 – Knowledge and ability to optimize the management of marine cogeneration systems, as well as their electrical energy generation, transmission and distribution systems

-RESObl7 – Knowledge and ability to plan maintenance operations for marine cogeneration systems, as well as their systems for generating, transporting and distributing electrical energy
+RESObl7 – Knowledge and ability to plan maintenance operations for marine cogeneration systems, as well as their power generation, transmission and distribution systems.

 RESObl8 – Knowledge and ability to optimize the management of heating and cooling systems